TIBCOSoftware/snappydata/docs/reference/sql_reference/cancel-statement.md

 ```

 !!!
 Note:
-	A successful return from `SYS.CANCEL_STATEMENT()` does not necessarily mean that RowStore canceled the statement.
-It is possible that the statement completed successfully before the cancellation request was received, or that RowStore was not be able to cancel the statement due to the current state of the operation.
+	A successful return from `SYS.CANCEL_STATEMENT()` does not necessarily mean that SnappyData canceled the statement.
+It is possible that the statement completed successfully before the cancellation request was received, or that SnappyData was not be able to cancel the statement due to the current state of the operation.